extmkv/ADB-Wifi/README.md

 python2.7 adb_wifi.py
 ```
 Add the script to your ```~/.bash_profile``` or ```~/.bash_profile``` if you are using OSX.

+Connect the devices to your computer and authorized the debub.

+**Attention:** If your device turns off(battery, etc), you need to plug again the device to the computer because the adb need to open the ```tcpip port```!
+If your device has rooted you can use this [application](https://play.google.com/store/apps/details?id=com.ttxapps.wifiadb)
+ to turn on the ```tcpip port```and ignore this step.

 ### Created & Maintained By
 [Jorge Costa](https://github.com/extmkv)